snapcat/ClassMateBot/README.md

 ## :dart: Basic Overview

 This project helps to improve the life of students, TAs and teachers by automating many mundane tasks which are sometimes done manually.
 ClassMateBot is a discord bot made in Python and could be used for any discord channel.

+This is Project 2 for the ClassMate Bot.
+Changes are marked below and listed in [Project 2 Changes](https://github.com/SE21-Team2/ClassMateBot/blob/main/docs/Project2Changes.md).

 ---